swetoast/steamlink-launcher/readme.md

 ## Want to contribute

-Make sure to lint your code so its proper then submit it via PR here on the tracker.
+Make sure to lint your code so its proper then submit it via PR here on the tracker, All PR should be directed towards the development branch not the master branch

 ## Acknowledgement

-© 2016 Valve Corporation.
+© 2020 Valve Corporation.
 All rights reserved.
 Valve, Steam Link and Steam are trademarks and/or registered trademarks of Valve Corporation in the US and other countries.

 ## Credits